 - Professional Liability Insurance: If a customer accuses you of faulty work, negligence, or undelivered services, this can be covered by professional liability insurance.

 Mechanic Insurance Helps You Manage Risk

 What’s the worst that could happen?
 If you take a look at even some basic incidents that could happen at auto repair shops, you’ll understand the necessity for insurance coverage and minimizing your liability:

-Example #1: Your employee just finished replacing a part in a customer’s car and is test-driving it to make sure everything is running properly.
+- Example #1: Your employee just finished engine repair in a customer’s car and is test-driving it to make sure everything is running properly.
 Unfortunately, as they’re pulling back into the lot the employee gets in an accident.
-Garage Keepers Insurance can help cover the cost of repair when a vehicle is damaged in your care.
+Garage keepers insurance can help cover the cost of repairing the physical damage when the vehicle is in your care.

 - Age of the property